-As of 1 March 2019, Zavarovalnica Sava has outsourced activities relating to the handling of claims to occur during the permitted direct conduct of insurance business in the United Kingdom to the company WNS ASSISTANCE LIMITED, Acre House, 11/15 William Road, London, NW1 3ER, UK.
+On 1 March 2019, Zavarovalnica Sava transferred its claims handling activities for permitted direct writing of insurance business in the United Kingdom to the company WNS ASSISTANCE LIMITED, Acre House, 11/15 William Road, London, NW1 3ER, United Kingdom.

-As of 1 June 2019, Zavarovalnica Sava transferred its claims handling for ship insurance as part of FoS business in Norway and in some other countries as defined under the business cooperation contract (Germany, the Netherlands, Belgium, Italy, Greece, United Kingdom and Cyprus) to the company Risk Point, Hammerensgade 4, DK-1267, Copenhagen K, Denmark.
+On 1 June 2019, Zavarovalnica Sava transferred its claims handling for ship insurance as part of FoS business in Norway and in some other countries as defined under the business cooperation contract (Germany, the Netherlands, Belgium, Italy, Greece, United Kingdom and Cyprus) to the company Risk Point, Hammerensgade 4, DK-1267, Copenhagen K, Denmark.